V: Advancement Alternatives

 • Allowing unconventional tools or materials to be used for the task.

 A Person with a Disability Has a Support Team – With rare exceptions, a team of people have rallied around a Scout with a special need or disability.
 In addition to parents, guardians, grandparents, and siblings, you will find teachers, health professionals, fellow Scouts, and Scout leaders.
 These people have also made sacrifices to support the Scout and have a vested interest in the outcome of the decisions about exceptions to regular advancement requirements.
-If the advancement committee decides to deny a request for an exception, the “team” needs to come away understanding the decision and feeling that the situation was evaluated completely and fairly.
+If the advancement committee decides to deny a request for an exception, the “team” needs to come away understanding the decision and feeling that the situation was evaluated completely.
 Since you won’t know in advance what you will decide, you need to handle the process of the evaluation in a transparent and supportable manner from the beginning.

 PROCESSING REQUESTS FOR EXCEPTIONS